Heinrich Arnhold: Life and work

 Arnhold came from the Dresden banking family; Georg Arnhold was his father, Max Arnhold his uncle.
-Both had built up Bankhaus Gebrüder Arnhold into the largest private bank in Saxony.
+Both had built up Arnhold Brothers into the largest private bank in Saxony.

 His upbringing was shaped by the upper-middle-class and progressive atmosphere of his parental home.
 In 1907 he attended the 16th World Peace Congress in Munich with his father, a patron of the German Peace Society.
 Inspired by Bertha Suttner, he learned Esperanto at an early age.
 His teacher was the Dresden Esperanto poet Marie Hankel.
 In 1908 he was one of the organizers of the 4th Esperanto World Congress in Dresden.
 From 1911 to 1914 he was 1st chairman of the Saxon Esperanto Federation, from 1912 also treasurer of the German Esperanto Federation.

 Heinrich Arnhold studied law and received his doctorate in law from the University of Leipzig in 1908.
 He joined the bank as a partner in 1910.

 In 1914 he married Lisa, née Mattersdorff (1890-1972), also from a Dresden banking family.
 The couple had five children: Ruth, later married Steiner (1914-2001), Sigrid, later married Edwards († before 1992), Rainer († 1993), Esther, later married Seligmann (1918 - May 5, 2000), and Heinrich-Hartmut (Henry H. Arnhold).
 The family home on Tiergartenstraße was a social gathering place and the site of Arnhold's discussion evenings.
 In 1927, Arnhold had the garden of the house redesigned by Erwin Barth.
 Heinrich and Lisa Arnhold built up a significant collection of modern art as well as, with encouragement from the family's investments in the porcelain and ceramics industry, an extensive collection of Meissen porcelain.

 Arnhold was a co-founder of the Society of Sponsors and Friends of the Dresden University of Technology (Gesellschaft der Förderer und Freunde der Technischen Hochschule Dresden, GFF) and was named its honorary senator for his long-standing commitment to the university.

 Nazi era

 When the Nazis rose to power in 1933, Arnhold, his family and his business were persecuted because of his Jewish heritage.

 At first he tried to defend himself against the beginning persecution of the Jews legally and through petitions.
 Arnhold suffered strokes in 1934 and 1935, as a result of which he died.
-His death was later recognized as persecution-related.
+His death was later recognized as related to Nazi anti-Jewish persecution.
 His wife Lisa, with the help of her brother-in-law Kurt Arnhold, managed to save the family and the porcelain collection, first to Switzerland and then via Portugal and Brazil to the USA.